Web Access Architecture and Sizing

 Considerations include the following:

-• The Web Access application is designed to be accessed by remote and distributed users over the Internet, without the need for a VPN.
+• The Web Access application is designed for remote and distributed users to access over the Internet without a VPN.

 • Web Access requires port 443 to be open from the internet (inbound access).
 For more information, see Firewall and Port Requirements.